zeek/zeek/doc/frameworks/logging.rst

         Log::write(Foo::LOG, rec);
         }

+If you run Bro with this script, a new log file ``foo.log`` will be created.
+Although we only specified four fields in the "Info" record above, the log output will actually contain seven fields because one of the fields (the one named "id") is itself a record type.
+Since a :bro:type:`conn_id` record has four fields, then each of these fields is a separate column in the log output.
+Note that the way that such fields are named in the log output differs slightly from the way we would refer to the same field in a Bro script (each dollar sign is replaced with a period).
+For example, to access the first field of a ``conn_id`` in a Bro script we would use the notation ``id$orig_h``, but that field is named ``id.orig_h`` in the log output.

 When you are developing scripts that add data to the :bro:type:`connection` record, care must be given to when and how long data is stored.